xorllc/emnes/README.md

 The zapper is controlled with the mouse.
 Aim with the cursor and trigger with the left mouse button.

+There are also a couple of quality of life shortcuts:

+1-4: Load state 1-4
+Shift 1-4: Save state 1-4

 ## Documentation